alespecka/fractioner/README.md

 ```

 ## Input
-After running Fractioner we can start running expressions to be evaluated.
-The expression must follow these rules:
+After running Fractioner we can start typing expressions to be evaluated.
+An expression is valid only if it follows these rules:
 * Four operators are supported +, -, *, /.
 * Operands may be whole numbers, fractions or mixed fractions.
 * Mixed fractions are represented by whole_numerator/denominator, e.g. "1_2/3".
 * Operators and operand must be separated by one or more spaces.
 * Any number of pairs of parentheses may be included.
 * Parentheses do not need to be separated by spaces from operators or operands.
-* There is a single variable 'ans', which contains the result of the last expression.
+* There is a single variable ```ans```, which contains the result of the last expression.

 ## Examples
 Here is an example run: